-1. Past Climate change: Present-day climate change can only be fully understood in context of the past; well-dated histories of climate and the atmosphere over a wide range of time scales are needed to understand climate forcing and response.
-Drilling of spatially-distributed ice cores and boreholes at many locations to investigate past climate and atmosphere over the past 200 to 40,000 years should continue.
-Understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, and calibrating high-resolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica; these efforts should continue.
-Spatially-distributed shallow coring for records ranging from the recent past to 2,000 years in Greenland may investigate the ice sheet under the currently changing climate.
+1. Past Changes: Present-day change can only be fully understood in context of the past; well-dated histories of past conditions and the atmosphere over a wide range of time scales are needed to understand forcings and responses.
+Drilling of spatially-distributed ice cores and boreholes at many locations to investigate past conditions and atmosphere over the past 200 to 40,000 years should continue.
+Understanding signals in remotely-sensed data, understanding impacts on the transition from snow to firn to ice on ice sheets, and calibrating high-resolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica; these efforts should continue.
+Spatially-distributed shallow coring for records ranging from the recent past to 2,000 years in Greenland may investigate the ice sheet under the currently changes.

 Specific goals include the following: